Having a loved one go through surgery is a worrying time, so a little gift to help them get back on their feet can be just what the doctor ordered.

 So a gift that can really help to comfort them is to get them a weighted blanket.

 As the pressure they get from the weight of these blankets feels like a warm hug, immediately soothing them and helping to take away any anxiety.

-With the Baloo weighted blanket being a good choice as a gift.
+With the Manta weighted blanket being a good choice as a gift.

 15. A Bedside Tray To Keep All Their Stuff At Hand

 Keeping things close to hand is important when you're laid up in bed after surgery and find it painful to move around and get up.

 So a bedside shelf or caddy makes for a really useful gift for them, as this gives them a place to place their food and drinks on, as well as keep their books, magazines, and gadgets.